The Complete Guide to The Tarbolton Reel

 Interesting Facts & Data Curiosities

-• Ranked #13 in Versatility: With a versatility score of 199 connected tunes, Tarbolton is in the 99th percentile of all reels, acting as a critical bridge between modal and major key sets.
+• Ranked #13 in Versatility: With a versatility score of 199 connected tunes, Tarbolton is in the upper tier of session reels, acting as a harmonic bridge between modal and major key sets.

-• The Burns Connection: The town of Tarbolton, Burns’s home, was the setting for several of his famous poems, and he is believed to have danced to this tune's ancestors at the Bachelors' Club.
+• The Burns Connection: The town of Tarbolton, Burns's home, was the setting for several of his poems, and historical accounts indicate that he co-founded the Bachelors' Club where social dancing occurred.

-• Coleman's Tempo: Michael Coleman's original 1922 recording was played at a blistering tempo that was faster than modern session standards, designed to fit within the 3-minute limit of 78rpm shellac records.
+• Coleman's Tempo: Michael Coleman's original 1922 recording was played at a fast tempo.
+Fiddle players suggest this was partially due to the 3-minute recording limit of early 78rpm shellac records.

 Why Musicians Love The Tarbolton